-Thomas and Edna Carpenter moved to the St. Croix Valley in the 1940's and dreamed of leaving their property for future generations to enjoy.
+Thomas and Edna Carpenter moved to the St. Croix Valley in the 1940's and dreamt of leaving their property for future generations to enjoy.
 As they didn't have any children this was to be their legacy.

 Today over 30,000-35,000 visitors a year enjoy Carpenter Nature Center and its programs, trails and special events.
 The protected land has grown from the original 325 acres to 725 acres of restored prairies, woodlands and riparian habitat in Minnesota and Wisconsin.